purescript/purescript/prelude/README.md

 #### `on`

+Apply a function to two arguments, then combine the results with a second function.

+`on (*) length "argument1" "arg2" == 9 * 4`

     on :: forall a b c. (b -> b -> c) -> (a -> b) -> a -> a -> c

 #### `runFn0`

+Run a function with 0 arguments and Javascript calling conventions in purescript.
+Useful for writing JS function bindings.

     runFn0 :: forall a.
 Fn0 a -> a

 #### `runFn1`

+Run a function with 1 argument and Javascript calling conventions in purescript.
+Useful for writing JS function bindings.

     runFn1 :: forall a b.
 Fn1 a b -> a -> b